tanziran/tanziran.github.io/README.md

-# tanziran.github.io
+# tanziran.tk
-This is tanziran's GitHub Pages.We've been waiting for you.Hi.
+Welcome to tanziran.tk.We're been waiting for you.
+This